madewhere/madewhere.co/content/faq.md

 ### How do you know these brands treat people fairly?

 We don't.
 And you are absolutely encouraged to do your own research to see how you feel about the products you buy on a case by case basis.
+If you do that research and find out things you think might help others make decisions, consider [contributing].

+[contributing]: {{< ref "/contribute" >}}

 ### What isn't on this list?